NICD-UK/project-template/README.md

-# NICD Project Template
+# Project Template

-To use the NICD project template:
+To use the project template:

 ```
 pip install cookiecutter